Call now 0800 0194530

 FindaSkip is the UK's most effective nationwide skip hire source & supply website

 Can I put a fridge or fridge freezer in a skip?
-The simple answer to this is no. Both are classed as hazardous waste due to the refrigeration gases that are in the back of them.
+The simple answer to this is no, not without prior consent from the skip company.
+Both are classed as hazardous waste due to the refrigeration gases that are in the back of them.
 These gases can be very damaging to the environment, especially the Ozone layer.

 Lots of customers at Findaskip Ltd ask us ‘why can’t I put a fridge in a skip?’
 Fridges and fridge freezers are required to be handled with great care when it comes to disposal.